 EBK has never experienced defaults with instalments overdue by more than 90 days on its lending, or losses related to its mortgage business2.
+The European Banking Agency (EBA) published new recommendations in September 2016 on the definition of non-performing loans, which came into force on 1 January 2021.
+Previously, the general rule was that loans were regarded as non-performing if a claim had fallen due more than 90 days earlier and the amount was not insignificant.
+Pursuant to the new EBA recommendation, the company is obliged to conduct various additional assessments related to the likelihood of default.
+These assessments must take account of the customer's overall debt liabilities, possible cross-exposure from loans to the same debtor, the level of materiality limits and the quarantine period after discharge.
 The guarantee structure between EBK and its distributors reduces the company's credit risk, and it therefore also expects no bad debts in the future.
 Consequently, the company has never taken an impairment charge on mortgages.